CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 with almost any device.
 It has built in functionality for file browser, uploading and downloading smaller files, text editing, SSH terminal, and submitting interactive applications such as a Desktop on a compute node, Jupyter Lab and Rstudio.
+> ### Interactive applications at other institutions
+>
+> Various other interactive applications have been made for Open OnDemand but are not available by default.
+> See [here](https://osc.github.io/ood-documentation/master/install-ihpc-apps.html#) for a list of known interact appilications.
+>
+{: .callout}
 <img src="../fig/MANA.png" width="500" height="400">

 > ### Login to Mana using Open onDemand